monojitgoswami69/dsa_programming_assignments_with_C/assignment_2/README.md

 - **Structure-based**: Best for organized, maintainable code with clear data encapsulation
 - **Linked List-based**: Best for applications requiring dynamic sizing and memory efficiency

-All three implementations in this repository maintain identical user interfaces while demonstrating different approaches to stack data structure implementation in C programming language.